-4.3 Performance of the TCNet algorithm in relation to the AODV algorithm
+4.4.
+Performance of the TCNet algorithm in relation to the AODV algorithm

 It will be considered an initial scenario of a network with 8 nodes and the same criteria for specific nodes (Source and Destination).
-In this work will be considered only the latency in a scenario defined: fixed; nodes randomly positioned in (area of 1000 m x 1000 m); the SINK that initializes the communication with the other nodes through queries in the network (TCNet); the host (0) is the source node and attempts to communicate with the other nodes of the network using alternate routes through successive floodings (AODV).
+In this work will be considered only the latency and energy consumption in a scenario defined: fixed; nodes randomly positioned in (area of 1000 m x 1000 m); the SINK that initializes the communication with the other nodes through queries in the network (TCNet); the host (0) is the source node and attempts to communicate with the other nodes of the network using alternate routes through successive floodings (AODV).

 Fig. 8-a compares the latency of the AODV and TCNet scenarios during the query to node 4, belonging to an 8-node network randomly distributed in areas with the same propagation coverage.
 It is noted that AODV latency is 75% higher than TCNet latency due to the simplicity of TCNet in performing 1 query.
-Fig. 8-b compares the

-TCNet queries for the other nodes of the network with the AODV route-setting mechanism for the same nodes: 4, 6, 7, and 1: in TCNet the latency increases as the nodes correspond to the last positions of the sequence k_n (t), resulting in longer MM processing time during decision making of the target node and in TCNet the latency increases as the nodes correspond to the last positions of the sequence k_n (t), resulting in longer MM processing time during decision making of the target node and in TCNet the latency increases as the nodes correspond to the last positions of the sequence k_n (t), resulting in longer MM processing time during decision making of the target node;
+Fig. 8-b compares the TCNet queries for the other nodes of the network with the AODV route-setting mechanism for the same nodes: 4, 6, 7, and 1: in TCNet the latency increases as the nodes correspond to the last positions of the sequence $k_n(t)$, resulting in longer MM processing time during decision making of the target node and in TCNet the latency increases as the nodes correspond to the last positions of the sequence $k_n(t)$, resulting in longer MM processing time during decision making of the target node.